johnnygreeney/CardanoForTheMasses/Chapter-3-Proof-of-Stake.md

 Credentials, whether payment or delegation, take one of two forms: a verification key hash, or a script hash.
 As the names suggest, payment credentials control how to spend from the address, while delegation credentials control how to publish certificates and how to withdraw staking rewards.
 A script allows a developer to code in some arbitrary validation logic.

 Don’t worry if you don’t grasp every detail.
 It's just included for some context.
 We will elaborate more about scripts later.
-You can get even more forensic about addresses and their workings by reviewing the Cardano Improvement Proposal, CIP-19, Cardano Addresses.
+You can get even more forensic about addresses and their workings by reviewing the Cardano Improvement Proposal, CIP-19, Cardano Addresses.[^49]

 ## Pledging